-The Science K–10 (incorporating Science and Technology K–6) recognises that students learn at different rates and in different ways.
+The Mathematics K–10 Syllabus recognises that students learn at different rates and in different ways.
 By using the teaching and learning cycle (assessing, planning, programming, implementing and evaluating), teachers can ensure that the individual learning needs of all students are considered and a learning environment is created that supports students to achieve the outcomes of the syllabus.

 Teachers should undertake regular and ongoing assessment to ensure students are making sufficient progress and to identify any difficulties they may be experiencing in their learning.

 The following figure illustrates one method of planning and programming that incorporates the principles of assessment:

 Most students with special education needs will access learning experiences based on the regular syllabus outcomes and content.
 However, they may require additional support, including adjustments to teaching, learning and assessment activities.

 All decisions regarding curriculum options for students with special education needs should be made within the collaborative curriculum planning process.

 When programming for students with special education needs, appropriate teaching procedures and strategies should be selected.
 Students who are experiencing difficulties generally benefit from:

 - pre-teaching of expected prior knowledge, strategies and skills necessary for learning new related concepts